plone/volto/docs/source/contributing/index.md

-# Contributing guidelines
+# Basic design principles

-Since the very beginning, Volto has been developed with several directives in mind, brought from the years of experience developing Plone core and implementing projects on it.
+Since the very beginning, Volto has been developed with a set of principles in mind, brought from the years of experience developing Plone core and implementing projects on it.

-## Prime directive
+## Approachability

 Volto has to be 100% approachable by someone with zero Plone or Python knowledge.
+This is the main Votlo principle.

 That means this someone has to be able to run, test and use Volto (and thus Plone), and ultimatelly customize a simple project without any problem and without having to touch